genilson/Birthoid/README.md

 ================

-> New features to be added: allow users to configure a notification of birthdays of selected friends, see friends whose birthdays are in an specific date and post on friend's walls.
+> New features to be added: allow users to configure a notification of birthdays of selected friends, see friends whose birthdays are in a specific date and post on friend's walls.